Instant Pot Whole Chicken is tender and juicy. It’s the perfect tool for meal prep, a Sunday dinner, or for recipes throughout the week!

 - Cover the chicken with your spice blend and place in the Instant Pot on a trivet.

 - Put the pressure valve on seal and put the lid on.
-Set the timer for six minutes per pound and then let it naturally release pressure for about 15 minutes.
+Set the timer for six minutes per pound and then let it do a natural release pressure for about 15 minutes.
 Check with a meat thermometer to make sure the temp is 165°F.

 If you like this recipe, check these out!